microsoft/bond/doc/src/bond_cs.md

     that the cost of creating the [`Deserializer`](#deserializer) can be amortized.
 The canonical use case for an untagged protocol is record-based data storage.

+6. Experiment with `inlineNested` when creating `Serializer`/`Deserializer`/`Transcoder` instances

+    When a `Serializer`/`Deserializer`/`Transcoder` refers to another Bond struct, by default, the instructions to serialize/deserialize/transcode that type are inlined in the method for the top-level type.
+This _often_ results in better runtime performance.
+However, it can sometimes cause long JIT'ing times when creating
+    `Serializer`/`Deserializer`/`Transcoder` instances or worse runtime
+    performance.
+(For example, some optimizations are not performed when methods get large.)
+You will need to profile and experiment with instances created with `inlineNested` set to `true` (the default) and `false`) to see what is the best fit for your scenario.

 Runtime schema
 ==============